-- To protect all marine animals and their environment as a matter of urgency from adverse commercial industries including, but not limited to, fishing (wild and farmed), gas exploration, land based agricultural run off and harmful dredging.
+- To protect all marine animals and their environment as a matter of urgency from adverse commercial industries including, but not limited to, fishing (wild and farmed), gas exploration (including seismic testing), land based agricultural run off and harmful dredging.

 - To invest in further development of biodegradable products and work toward the banning of harmful plastics.

 - To invest in research and development to clean up our oceans.

 - To reduce harmful anthropogenic noise in the ocean and waterways, regardless of source.

 As interim measures, some changes are required urgently: